 Awards and Festivals

 Only Robert Jarman (above) could clearly descibe this special performance in Hobart.

-For $40 I supply your business/organisation with a comprehensive list of manufacturers, suppliers or service providers, local and national, that you may "search" choose from for your own needs.
+For $40 I supply your business/organisation with a comprehensive list of manufacturers, suppliers or service providers, local and national, that you may choose from and adapt to your particular needs.

 This search can be augmented individually; and will offer immediate contact to your given parameters.